rgb-protocol/RGB-Documentation/annexes/invoices.md

 <mark style="color:orange;">`2whK8s5O-b1LG4rR-OhXpDq1-SjyHvKx-OhTEFjQ-aba0V_o`</mark>

-which, as we said, is a string in _Base58_ divided into different chunks to make it easier to read.
-The last group of characters is a _checksum_ of the previous encoding.
-Finally, Base58 encoding was chosen in favor of [Bech32](https://en.bitcoin.it/wiki/Bech32) encoding which can have some limitations regarding readability and character size limits of the string.
+which, as we said, is a string divided into different chunks to make it easier to read.

 ## Use of URLs for Invoices